 Analyses of Related Markets and Policies

-High RIN Prices Signal Constraints to U.S. Ethanol Expansion, (April 2013, pdf pages 18-22, Feed Outlook special article) discusses factors underlying the recent runup in prices for Renewable Identification Numbers (RINs), the vehicle for reporting compliance with the national Renewable Fuel Standard.
+High RIN Prices Signal Constraints to U.S. Ethanol Expansion, (April 2013) discusses factors underlying the recent runup in prices for Renewable Identification Numbers (RINs), the vehicle for reporting compliance with the national Renewable Fuel Standard.
 Primary among the causes are market constraints of the 10-percent ethanol blend wall and an expected depletion of excess RINs from prior years.
 Implications are for a moderate increase in the use of corn to produce ethanol in 2013/14 from the previous year’s drought-reduced level.

 Ethanol Expansion in the United States: How Will the Agricultural Sector Adjust?
 (May 2007) examines effects of the expansion in U.S. ethanol production.
 Market impacts extend well beyond corn, the primary feedstock for ethanol in the United States, to supply and demand for other crops, such as soybeans and cotton, as well as to U.S. livestock industries.
 As a consequence of these commodity market impacts, farm income, government payments, and food prices also change.
 See narrated slideshow for an overview; see related Amber Waves feature U.S. Ethanol Expansion Driving Changes Throughout the Agricultural Sector (September 2007).